SERVICES

 Maintain real face-to-face relationships.

-Social media or texting are not normal relationships and cannot be compared to real life connection, where you are actually dinning with and can hear the laughter of friends or family.
+Social media or texting are not normal relationships and cannot be compared to real-life connections, where you are actually dining with and can hear the laughter of friends or family.

 Do things you enjoy.